 - Shipping Times

-Return Policy - Lay-aways - There are no returns or refunds on any Lay-away purchase.
+- Return Policy - Lay-aways - There are no returns or refunds on any Lay-away purchases.

 - Damaged Orders